-Our worship service starts at 9:30 am each Sunday, although many gather before that time.
-The choir rehearses at 8:45 am, and other folks usually start gathering around that time as well in our narthex to catch up with one another and to greet new folks.
+Our worship service starts at 9:30 am each Sunday, although many gather before that time to catch up with one another, get to know new folks and visitors, or just spend a few moments in contemplation.
 Most move into our worship space before 9:25 am in order to hear our great organist or pianist (or others) play a wonderful prelude to help us to center ourselves for our worship time.

 We have bulletins and hymnals but we don’t follow a “high liturgy” style, and the worship leader guides the assembly through any (voluntary) movements.
 We welcome participation by all in the worship service; there are opportunities to be scripture readers, ushers, acolytes (fancy term for candle lighters), communion servers, music/poetry, and greeters.